In the last chapter, we gave each

 self.priority = ancestor.priority + descendant.priority

-Then our cascade order for rules is just those priorities:
+Then cascade order for rules is just those priorities:

 def cascade_priority(rule):